Awelson/Blog/docs/Maths/Type Theory/part4.md

 > Notice that `∑x:A B(x)` degenerates to `A × B` if `B` does not depend on `x:A`[^1]

+> There are independent (and equivalent) formulations for the rules of the [sum](https://ncatlab.org/nlab/show/sum+type) and [product](https://ncatlab.org/nlab/show/product+type) type which I encourage you to look through by clicking the respective links
 <!--
 ## The First Theorem